fat-forensics/events/resources/2022_RMIT-lectorial/slides/README.md

 This presentation is created with [RISE](https://rise.readthedocs.io/) and offered as a Jupyter Notebook.
-To launch the slideshow (based on the [reveal.js](https://revealjs.com/) framework) open the notebook within a Jupyter Notebook environment (not Jupyter Lab);
+To launch the slideshow (based on the [reveal.js](https://revealjs.com/) framework) install the dependencies (`pip install -r requirements.txt`) and open the notebook within a Jupyter Notebook environment (not Jupyter Lab);
 next:

 1. execute all cells, and